-If only one node of your system requires access to the storage you are configuring as logical volumes, then you can use LVM without the CLVM extensions and the logical volumes created with that node are all local to the node.

-- If you are using a clustered system for failover where only a single node that accesses the storage is active at any one time, you should use High Availability Logical Volume Management agents (HA-LVM). - If more than one node of your cluster will require access to your storage which is then shared among the active nodes, then you must use CLVM.
+- If only one node of your system requires access to the storage you are configuring as logical volumes, then you can use LVM without the CLVM extensions and the logical volumes created with that node are all local to the node. - If you are using a clustered system for failover where only a single node that accesses the storage is active at any one time, you should use High Availability Logical Volume Management agents (HALVM). - If more than one node of your cluster will require access to your storage which is then shared among the active nodes, then you must use CLVM.
 CLVM allows a user to configure logical volumes on shared storage by locking access to physical storage while a logical volume is being configured, and uses clustered locking services to manage the shared storage.

-In order to use CLVM, the High Availability Add-On and Resilient Storage Add-On software, including the clvmd daemon, must be running.
+In order to use CLVM, the Red Hat Cluster Suite software, including the clvmd daemon, must be running.
 The clvmd daemon is the key clustering extension to LVM.
 The clvmd daemon runs in each cluster computer and distributes LVM metadata updates in a cluster, presenting each cluster computer with the same view of the logical volumes.
-For information on installing and administering the High Availability Add-On see Cluster Administration.
+For information on installing and administering Red Hat Cluster Suite, see Cluster Administration.